byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### The Building and Property

 A residential, 3-story apartment building with 15 exclusive units, each 1230 square feet in size.
-With permission, residents were voluntary participants in bokashi soil building and a small food garden was under personal cultivation.
+A small food garden was under personal cultivation by one of the residents.
+With an open invitation, residents were voluntary participants in community bokashi soil building.

 #### *The Vivarium ~ place of life*